music-suite/music-suite/docs/src/User-Guide.md

 ### Interval overloading

 Interval names are overloaded in a manner similar to pitches, and are consequently referred to as *interval literals*.
-The corresponding class is called @[IsInterval].
+The corresponding class is called [IsInterval][ref-IsInterval].

 > Hint: Use [`-XTypeApplications`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-TypeApplications) to restrict the type of an interval.
 For example: `id @Interval m3`

 ## Converting between intervals and pitches

 We can add pitches and intervals using the @[.-.] and @[.+^] operators.
-This is because pitches form an @[AffineSpace], with interval as the underlying @[VectorSpace].
+This is because pitches form an [AffineSpace][ref-AffineSpace], with interval as the underlying [VectorSpace][ref-VectorSpace].
 Later on we will see that many types in Music Suite conform to this pattern.

 ```haskell
 >>> m3 ^+^ m3